tronengine/country/README.md

-# Countries with area code, continent and states.
+# Countries with area code, continent, states and currency.
 # License to TronEngine GPL